flyfirstmars/spring-ai-workshop/docs/session-02-agents-workflows.md

 3. Capture the tool outputs in the itinerary response and display them via the shell command.

 ## 5. Observability & Operational Notes (30 min)
-- Highlight latency tracking printed in `chat`, `describe-image`, and `transcribe-audio` commands.
+- Highlight latency tracking printed in `chat`, `describe-image`, and (when enabled) `transcribe-audio` commands.
 - Brainstorm metrics/events to add in future sessions (token usage, tool telemetry).
 - Note placeholders for Postgres/Rancher Desktop introduction (Session 3 teaser).

 ## 6. Capstone Challenge (40 min)
 - Teams design a concierge flow using shell commands:
-  - Receive traveller voice note → summarise with `transcribe-audio`.
+  - Receive traveller voice note → summarise with `transcribe-audio` (skip or use a provided transcript if no transcription deployment is available).
   - Produce itinerary with `plan-itinerary`.
   - Run `workflow` to capture risks and next actions.
 - Present strategies for UI integration and state hand-off.